ils94/PSQLChat/README.md

 ---
 # Message Encryptation/Decryptation

 Before inserting a message into the database, you must possess an encryption key.
-You can generate one when saving a new database, but it is crucial that everyone in the chat has this key.
+You can generate one when saving a new database, but it is crucial that everyone in the chat has this key (the person/people you want to chat with).
 Otherwise, you won't be able to decrypt each other's messages.

 This feature provides a basic encryption/decryption mechanism to ensure the security of messages stored in the database, protecting them from unauthorized access.